walidamriou/MedicalSignalsBox/README.md

-# Medical Signals Box project source
+# Medical Signals Box project source (for Educational Purposes)
 #### Medical signals box is an Embedded system project to collect,send and save medical data with software for receive the data in computers and smart devices.

 ------------------------------------------------------------